-Bears place two on preseason list for second-straight year.
+Bears place at least two on preseason list for second-straight year.

 Spencer Drango gives Bears third straight season with Offensive Lineman of the Year choice